sryates/Snow_Knob/README.md

 ### The goal, to give the largest possible thumb wheels for easier leveling.
 Better Knobs for Voron 0 and other Ants

-After killing my thumbs for over a year (though not often), I decided my Voron 0 needed a better knob system that could fit within the space alloud.
+After killing my thumbs for over a year (though not often), I decided my Voron 0 needed a better knob system that could fit within the space allowed.

 Recomended use for Kirigami Beds

-Once fitted they work as per normal no problems on the V0.2
+Once fitted they work as per-normal no problems on the V0.2

 # Introducing the Snow Knob.
 why snow?
 Because winter is long and hard and it's still snowing in April and I wanted to immortalize it.